-Finally, I believe the Strong Story Hypothesis and the Directed Perception Hypothesis are inseparable, and one without the other loses much of its appeal.
+I believe the four hypotheses are inseparable, and one without the others has its possibility destroyed or its potential limited.
+With no inner language, there can be no story understanding or directed perception.
+With no story understanding or directed perception, having an inner language might enable some sort of reasoning, but not much educability.
 Without connection to perception, story understanding reduces to disconnected symbol manipulation by a system that may appear to be quite intelligent, but depends too exclusively on linguistically supplied knowledge.
 Without connection to story understanding, an otherwise capable perception system can initiate reflex action, but lacks the ability to chain events together, to move backward and forward in such chains, to explain, and to predict.
+Without being a social animal, there would be less learning and less pull on inner and outer language evolution.